nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

 ## Location

-This script is located on the receipts page: *insert URL here*
+This script is located on the Discovery receipts page.

 ## How to test/testing guidelines